BroadcomMFD/opsrexx-language-support/README.md

    VS Code autocomplete suggests the full name of the snippet.

-2. Select the suggested snippet and press Enter.
+2. Select the suggested snippet and press **Enter**.

 ![Snippets](docs/images/gifs/snippet.gif)

-Using snippets promotes consistent and correct syntax in the rules you design.

 ### Issuing OPS/MVS Commands
-To issue OPS/MVS commands through OPS/REXX Language Support, you need an OPS/MVS RESTful Web Services or REST API connection.
-Configure the OPS/REXX Language Support extension for the connection as described in [Using OPS/REXX Language Support with OPS/MVS](#using-opsrexx-language-support-with-opsmvs).
+To issue OPS/MVS commands from OPS/REXX Language Support, you need an OPS/MVS REST API connection.
+Configure the OPS/REXX Language Support extension for the connection as described in [Configuring OPS/REXX Language Support for OPS/MVS](#configuring-opsrexx-language-support-for-opsmvs).

-If you are using Zowe Explorer (optional) to issue commands, configure the extension as described in [Configuring for Zowe Explorer](#configuring-for-zowe-explorer-recommended).

 You can use OPS/REXX Language Support to issue the following OPS/MVS commands:

   - `Show Rule Status` - Shows the status of a selected rule.
   - `Enable Rule` - Enables a selected rule.
   - `Disable Rule` - Disables a selected rule.
+  - `Execute Program` - Executes a selected OPS/REXX program using your default OPS/MVS subsystem.
+  - `Execute Program with Parameters` - Executes an OPS/REXX program that you choose by typing parameters into an input form.

 To issue OPS/MVS commands, use one of the following methods.

 #### Option 1
-1. In the File Explorer sidebar of the VS Code application window, browse for and open the file containing the rule you want.
+1. In the Zowe Explorer sidebar of the VS Code application window, browse for and open the file containing the rule or program you want.
 2. Type `Ctrl/Cmd + Shift + P` to open the VS Code command palette.
-3. Select the command you want from the menu: **OPS/MVS: Show Rule Status**, **OPS/MVS: Enable Rule**, or **OPS/MVS: Disable Rule**.
+3. Select the command you want from the menu.

+**Tip:** The **OPS/MVS: Execute Program with Parameters** command can be used from the VS Code command palette regardless of which file is currently open.

 #### Option 2
-1. In the File Explorer sidebar of the VS Code application window, right-click on the icon representing the rule you want.
+1. In the Zowe Explorer sidebar of the VS Code application window, right-click on the icon representing the rule or program you want.
-2. From the pop-up menu, select the command you want: **OPS/MVS: Show Rule Status**, **OPS/MVS: Enable Rule**, or **OPS/MVS: Disable Rule**.
+2. From the pop-up menu, select the command you want.

-After the command is issued, the VS Code window displays a status message.
+After a command is issued, the VS Code window displays a status message.
+If a command fails, a detailed error message displays.

-  - If the `Show Rule Status` command succeeds, the rule status displays (`ENABLED` or `DISABLED`).

-  - If the `Enable Rule` command succeeds, the original status (`DISABLED`) displays, followed by the new status (`ENABLED`).

-  - If the `Disable Rule` command succeeds, the original status (`ENABLED`) displays, followed by the new status (`DISABLED`).

-  - If a command fails, an error message or the message `NOT FOUND` displays.

- **Tip:** If you are using OPS/REXX Language Support with Zowe Explorer, you can use option 1 or option 2 from the Zowe Explorer sidebar in the VS Code application window.
-See the following videos for demonstrations.
+See the following videos for examples of issuing commands.

 **Show Rule Status (Option 1)**
 ![OPS/MVS: Show Rule Status using command palette](docs/images/gifs/rule-status-cmdp.gif)